New York Plastic Surgical Group: History

 New York Plastic Surgical Group was established by Leonard R. Rubin and Richard H. Walden in April 1948 in Hempstead, New York.
 The practice grew through the 1950s, with Rubin and Walden offering a residency training program from 1954.
 During the 1960s, NYPS Group founded the Nassau Cleft Palate Rehabilitation Center where all children born on Long Island with cleft lip and palate conditions were treated per an agreement with the State of New York.
 During this decade, New York Plastic Surgical Group surgeons also became the first to conduct studies on using pig skin in the treatment of burn victims at SUNY Downstate Medical Center.
 In 1967, Rubin co-founded the American Society of Aesthetic Plastic Surgery (ASAPS).

 In the 1970s, NYPS Group opened a specialty center devoted to facial reanimation treatment, where Rubin and fellow surgeons could continue the work and research outlined in his published article The Anatomy of a Smile in 1974.
 By 1978, New York Plastic Surgical Group relocated to Mineola, New York and became the first independent center to receive New York State accreditation and certification for its operating rooms.
 A decade later, NYPS Group relocated its main office to a larger facility in Garden City, New York.
-During the 1990s, New York Plastic Surgical Group opened a medical spa, now known as Deep Blue Med Spa, which focuses on skincare and non-surgical cosmetic enhancement.
-Today, Deep Blue Med Spa treatments range from facials and chemical peels to fractionated laser resurfacing, skin tightening body treatments, and injectables.
-Deep Blue Med Spa has locations in NYPS Group's Garden City, East Hills, Babylon and Manhattan offices.

-In the 2000s, the office expanded throughout New York and opened two new state-accredited operating rooms.
-In February 2008, NYPS Group partnered with Nassau University Medical Center to oversee the $6.7 million renovation of a burn center with unique features such as a hyperbaric chamber for wound treatment.
-In 2009, NYPS Group's academic residency program became fully accredited and continues to serve as one of the nation's only privately run, non-university based plastic surgery residency programs.
-In early 2010, NYPS Group also launched 1-877-DR-STITCH, a 24-hour on-call service where NYPS Group surgeons meet patients directly at the hospital emergency room or at a NYPS Group office location to treat lacerations, complex wounds, broken noses, burns and facial trauma.

-Awards

-NYPS Group surgeons have received numerous honors and awards on a national and local level.
-As a practice, New York Plastic Surgical Group holds the #1 Castle Connolly Physician Practice in New York with the most Top Doctors in Plastic & Reconstructive Specialists for 2024.
-NYPS Group has historically won #1 Best Plastic Surgery Group for 14 times (2008–2016, 2018, 2019, 2021, 2022, 2023), and Best BOTOX Practice and Best Laser Treatment Center for Deep Blue Med Spa in the Best of Long Island Awards hosted by the Long Island Press.
-Notable awards for individual surgeons include: